 The Balcoes birds and cat

 Besides the incredible views at Balcoes, there are other fun things to do and see.
 The little Madeiran chaffinch birds are always around at Balcoes and live in the trees around.
-They are so used to people at the balcony that they are friendly welcoming you, waiting to eat some seeds out of your hand.
+They are very used to people and will patiently wait to eat some seeds from your hand.
 So if you have some nuts or seeds with you, you can feed them right from the balcony!
 But as with everything involved with animals, please respect their habitat and don’t feed them anything else then little seeds.

 What is a Levada?

 If you’re coming to Madeira for the first time, you might question what the word ‘Levada’ actually means.
-This word is used a lot to specify the different Madeira hiking trails because they follow a levada.
+This word specifies the different Madeira hiking trails because they follow the so called levada.
 But what is the origin of these Levadas and what is their purpose?

 Levadas are little canals of water that wind through the mountains and translates as “carriageway”.
 These water canals are irrigation systems developed to distribute water from the wetter regions in north Madeira to the drier and sunnier parts in the south where lots of plantations are located.
 The levadas cover a total distance of about 2500 kilometer from the heart of the Laurissilva forest to the most rocky slopes.